What Is a Trade School? 2025 Guide to Programs & Careers

 How to Choose the Right Trade School

 Ready to take the next step?
 Choosing a quality school is critical.
-Here’s what to look for:
+Here is what to look for:

-1. Accreditation: Ensure the school is accredited by a recognized agency like the ACCSC.
+Accreditation: Ensure the school is accredited by a recognized agency.
 For specific trades, look for program level approvals.
 For example, an online HVAC program should be an EPA approved Section 608 certifying organization.

-3. Facilities and Equipment: Tour the campus if you can.
-The workshops and labs should have modern, industry standard equipment.
+Facilities and Equipment: If you choose an in person school, tour the campus.
+The workshops and labs should have modern, industry standard equipment that you will actually use on the job.

 Frequently Asked Questions